juanitorduz/btsa/meetup.md

 3. Is the feature `media` useful for prediction?
 4. How do you evaluate model performance?

-Try to generate predictions for the whole month of July 2021.
+Try to generate predictions for the whole month of *July 2021*.
 We will provide the "true" values during the meetup so that we can all test our models.
 Again, this is not a competition, but rather a concrete use case to apply what we learn about Prophet.

 Please bring questions and suggestions to make the best out of this session!